LJL1830/HPC_guide/README.md

 Always use `source`.
 Do not run `bash activate_model.sh`.

-If you need to install an additional package in `model_env`, use the same procedure described in Section 7:
+If you need to install an additional package in `model_env`, follow the [package installation steps in Section 7](#7-reuse-and-update-analysis_env).

-1. Check the package with `avail_wheels PACKAGE_NAME`.
-2. Prefer `uv pip install --no-index PACKAGE_NAME` when an Alliance wheel is available.
-3. If it is not available, try `uv pip install PACKAGE_NAME`.
-4. Run `uv pip check` after installation.

-Make sure `model_env` is active before installing the package.

 > [!WARNING]
-> Be careful when changing core packages in `model_env`, especially PyTorch, ONNX Runtime, CUDA-related packages, or Earth2Studio dependencies.
-Changing these packages may break the tested GPU environment.
+> Do not upgrade or replace core packages such as PyTorch, ONNX Runtime, CUDA-related packages, or Earth2Studio dependencies unless necessary, because this may break the tested GPU environment.

 ## 13. Understand the Provided FengWu Program